See how easy it is to make homemade oil free hummus in this video!

 There are some basics that I just have a hard time buying pre-made.
 Especially when I know that a food has about 5 ingredients, how can I justify picking up the kind with a label in a plastic tub?

 While there are all kinds of varieties on grocery store shelves, homemade hummus takes only minutes.
 Even better, I can make it to my exact preferences.

 For many years, I always made chickpeas from scratch.
 Lots of people swear by it in terms of quality, but honestly, I think they taste exactly the same whether they’re canned or homemade.
 (I know, sacrilege!)

 This past weekend, our farmers market ended for the year.
 (Sad face.)
 Before they closed up shop, I stocked up on $20 worth of garlic.
 That should be enough to get me through a few weeks at least.

 For the most part, I like to get heads that have as large of cloves as possible, for less opening and easier chopping.
 However, in the case of hummus, I opt for smaller cloves, because a little goes a long way with raw garlic.

 Now I put in at least 2 Tablespoons and even 3 on some days.
 Tahini is what makes hummus delicious.

 Then I was unfortunately introduced to Soom tahini, and it ruined me for all others.
 (This post isn’t sponsored by them.
 I just really like their tahini.)

 I am not a cat (if you couldn’t tell), but seeing those little plastic lemons in people’s refrigerators makes me want to hiss.
 You just can’t beat freshly squeezed lemon juice from real lemons.

 Chickpea brine (a.k.a. aquafaba)

 Many people use oil or water to thin hummus.
 But by using chickpea liquid, you keep all of that chickpea flavor without diluting it.

 If you’re in the mood for a bit of oil, simply drizzle it on top just before serving along with a pinch of sumac or paprika.

 From there you can taste and adjust to your preferences – adding more tahini, lemon juice, chickpea liquid, or garlic.
 If you’re my husband (I think I’d know if you were), you’d add a ½ teaspoon to a teaspoon of cumin.

-I can’t help but snag several spoonfuls of homemade hummus straight from the food processor whenever I make it, which is often.
+I can’t help but snag several spoonfuls of homemade oil free hummus straight from the food processor whenever I make it, which is often.
 Yes, eventually the pita bread comes out, but tasting it by the spoonful is my version of licking the frosting beaters.

 This is a terrific everyday hummus that I use all over the place.
 I pack it in lunches with crackers and raw vegetables for dipping.

-Disclaimer: Post contains Amazon affiliate link.
+Disclosure: Post contains Amazon affiliate links.